Programme

 Session title: EEG: present and future

-• Brain machine learning: novel ways of modelling which electrodes should be removed – Yujiang Wang (UK)
+• Brain machine learning: novel ways of modelling which electrodes should be removed – Yujiang Wang (United Kingdom)

-• new insights from intracerebral recordings – TBA
+• New insights from intracerebral recordings – Laura Tassi (Italy)

 Session title: Post-stroke epilepsy: prediction, prevention and implications for IGAP